4dn-dcic/fourfront/docs/static-pages.md

 In order to allow such a link to your StaticSection, ensure the 'name' of it doesn't have any slashes (`/`) or hashes (`#`).
 For example, in the case above the names are `search-info-header.WorkflowRun`, `search-info-header.Workflow`, & `search-info-header.FileSetMicroscopeQc`.

-## **Simplification & Future** <- THIS WILL SUPERCEDE SYSINFOS MAPPING

-If we like this structure of having a static page or block for (almost) each `@type`, we could simplify greatly by getting rid of the Sysinfo Item & just having search.py look-up if any page w/ name `’/search-info-header/’ + @type` exists and then including its contents into a ‘search_header_content’ property as part of search results/response JSON.

 # Auto-Generated Help Dropdown Menu